← Back to Articles

 Alternate Day Fasting (ADF)

-The protocol: Fast every other day (or eat 25% of normal calories on fast days).
+Protocol: Fast every other day (or eat 25% normal calories on fast days).

 Benefits: